filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 lotus wallet new bls
 ```

-This will create a new wallet and print its Filecoin address.
+This will create a new address and print it.
 You can distinguish mainnet from testnet addresses because they start with `f` for mainnet and `t` for testnets.

 ::: warning
 Your wallet information is stored in the `~/.lotus/keystore` (or `$LOTUS_PATH/keystore`).
 Removing these folders will also remove the keys, and you will lose control of any funds in those wallets.
 We recommend [backing up your wallets](#exporting-and-importing-a-wallet) as soon as they have been created or using a [hardware wallet](ledger.md).